BioStacks

 Clinical dose: 200–600 mg

-For dental support, Calcium is a key ingredient backed by research.
+Calcium plays a key role in dental.
 Essential for bone structure, muscle contraction, nerve signaling, and blood clotting.
 Calcium citrate is better absorbed than calcium carbonate and can be taken without food, while carbonate requires stomach acid and should be taken with meals.

-Most evidence supports 200–600 mg of calcium daily.
+Clinical studies typically use 200600 mg of calcium.
 Supplemental range; absorption drops sharply above 500mg/dose.
 Most adults get 700-900mg from food.
 Products below this range may not deliver meaningful results.

 Avoid calcium carbonaterequires stomach acid to absorb.
+Avoid coral calciumcalcium carbonate from coral with trace minerals — bioavailability similar to standard carbonate; requires stomach acid. superior-absorption claims are not well supported..
 Look for calcium citrate for better absorption.

 What the research says

-The clinical evidence for calcium in dental is strong.
+Calcium has strong clinical evidence for dental benefits.
 Large trials confirm bone density benefits; absorption drops above 500mg/dose, best paired with vitamin D and K2 Learn more